john-cd/rust_howto/bk/src/code_organization/code_organization_by_project_type.md

 - Cargo.lock # Shared lock file (and dependencies).
 ```

-You may use feature flags in the main library crate's `Cargo.toml` to selectively build subcrates and their dependencies:
+You may use feature flags in the main library crate's [`Cargo.toml`](https://doc.rust-lang.org/cargo/reference/manifest.html)↗{{hi:Cargo.toml}} to selectively build subcrates and their dependencies:

 ```toml
 [dependencies]